senkuuuuu/-proj_12-yt2localMedia/README.md

 - pygame_gui
 - pyinstalller

-<b>Option 2:</b> download the already available exe file in the repository
+<b>Option 2:</b> download the already available exe file in the repository located at \dist

 ---